mykle1/MMM-EARTH/README.md

 ## Dependencies
-* Works anicely on a Raspberry Pi 3 with default settings.
+* Works nicely on a Raspberry Pi 3 with default settings (after caching images for a few seconds).
 * Works best on a motherboard that is more robust than a Raspberry Pi 3.
-Results shown above.
+Results (Easter Egg) shown above.
 * An installation of [MagicMirror<sup>2</sup>](https://github.com/MichMich/MagicMirror)
 * npm